laravel-enso/enso/README.md

 <!--h-->
 ### Official Documentation

-The documentation is available [here](https://docs.laravel-enso.com).
+The documentation is available [here](https://docs.laravel-enso.com) split into backend and frontend.
 Note that most sections have short demo clips.

 <!--/h-->